COVID-19 tenancy update

 - protections for tenants against being listed in a tenancy database for rent arrears caused by COVID-19 impacts

-- the six-month eviction moratorium for COVID-19 rent arrears
+- The 6-month eviction moratorium for COVID-19 rent arrears

 Tenants and property owners should continue negotiating adjustments to manage any COVID-19 impacts on their residential tenancy arrangements.

-The Residential Tenancies Authority (RTA) free dispute resolution service is available to help parties reach agreement and resolve issues, including about rent and ending agreements.
+The Residential Tenancies Authority (RTA) free dispute resolution service is available to help you reach agreement and resolve issues, including about rent and ending agreements.

 Help and advice

 If you need help with your tenancy, talk to the RTA:

 Our Housing Service Centres can provide housing assistance: